Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

  During our research and interviews with the Wuhan Ecological Environment Volunteer Service Team, we specifically introduced the potential applications of synthetic biology in environmental remediation and emphasized the importance of addressing bioethical issues in this field.
 The team leader indicated that they believe that with advancements in technology and improvements in policy, the issue of microplastic pollution in agricultural fields is likely to be effectively controlled.
 In particular, the rapid development of synthetic biology provides new ideas and methods for environmental governance and is expected to play an important role in the future.
 However, they also stressed the necessity of fully considering bioethical issues in the process of promoting remediation efforts, ensuring the reasonable application of technology and the sustainable development of the ecological environment.
 Additionally, they recommended that we carefully review guidelines such as the "Environmental Safety Assessment Guidelines for Microbial Agents in Environmental Protection" to ensure the safety and controllability of the technology.

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-13.webp" caption="Fig 15.
-HUST-China members with the Wuhan Ecological Environment Volunteer Service Team" %}
+HUST-China Members with the Wuhan Ecological Environment Volunteer Service Team" %}

 ## Positive Feedback